mhassans/hgcal-linkmapping/README.md

 # HGCal link mapping studies

-## `Process.py`
+## `main.py`

+Main file containing the option to run all functions:
-Processes MC event data and determines the average number of TCs, or words, per lpGBT
+- `plot_lpGBTLoads`, `plot_ModuleLoads`, : Processes MC event data and determines the average number of TCs, or words, per lpGBT
+- `study_mapping`, :  Find the optimised way of assigning lpGBTs to bundles

+## `process.py`

+Contains the helper functions required for each function in `main.py`

 ## `extract_data.cxx`